evict/secrets-fuse/README.md

 ### Symlinks

 The `symlink_to` field creates a symlink pointing to the mounted secret file.
 Supports `~` expansion.
 The symlink is created on mount and removed on unmount.
 Only existing symlinks will be replaced; regular files are not overwritten.

+### 1Password Account

+The `op_account` field specifies which 1Password account to use for desktop app integration.
+It can be set at the top level as a default, or per-secret to override.

+Priority: `OP_ACCOUNT` environment variable > config file `op_account`

 ### Allowlist Patterns